Charles Soludo says:

 received your email.
 Note that you must

-the form and summit
+fill-out the form and summit

 before we can vet your payment